This article is part of the EduKink library.

 Portable toilets are provided on side streets, but usually have a long line.
 Some guys go in two at a time.

 Bring money or credit cards; there's a lot of interesting toys and clothes.
 Most vendors are either crafters/manufacturers or storefronts (web and/or brick retailers).
 The booths of storefronts typically sell the same stuff at the same prices as usual.
 The makers often sell a broader range of things, for about 2/3 of retail, and they often pay the sales tax themselves.
-If haggling is your fetish, try it the last hour with vendors who have a long trip home.
+If haggling is your fetish, try it the last half hour with vendors who have a long trip home.

 If you see something you like, and consider leaving it while comparison shopping, make sure it's not the last one.
 Things often sell out at FSF.
 And if you've never seen it before, don't expect to find it on the web later - carpe diem.